jplandry-fork/winappCli/scripts/msix-assets/README.md

 - Architectures: x64, ARM64

 ## Troubleshooting

+### "Cannot be loaded because running scripts is disabled"
+If you see a script execution error, you have two options:
+1. **Right-click** on `install.ps1` → Select **"Run with PowerShell"** (bypasses execution policy)
+2. Or manually unblock: Right-click `install.ps1` → Properties → Check "Unblock" → OK

 ### "Windows cannot install this package"
 - Make sure you ran `install.ps1` with administrator privileges